-I no longer want my item, will you return it for me?
+I no longer want my item, will you reject it or return it for me?

-Unfortunately we’re not able to help with this – it would get too complex if we got involved in transactions between campus residents and item senders.
+Unfortunately we’re not able to help with the return of items once delivered – it would get too complex if we got involved in transactions between campus residents and item senders.

 If you no longer want your item, please follow the sender’s returns procedure – it’s likely to be more trackable this way, and may cost you nothing at all.

 If you don’t collect your item from the Student Post Room, we will eventually return it if the courier accepts returns.
 We keep a record of handing the item back to the courier, but after that we have no control over what happens to it, and we’re not liable if it is lost or damaged after that point, so it's in your best interests to arrange its return yourself.